Harold P. Erickson, Ph.D. (Johns Hopkins University)

 E-mail: harold.erickson@duke.edu

-Irisin.
-We believe the irisin story is bunk.
+Irisin: We believe the irisin story is bunk.
 Irisin was proposed in 2012 as a novel myokine, secreted by muscle cells in response to exercise, it induces the transformation of white fat to brown fat.
 This inspired hopes of an exercise pill that might correct obesity and other metabolic disorders.
-We have argued that the original discovery was flawed in several respects (Erickson, Adipocyte, 2013), and that the 300+ published follow-up studies are based on flawed commercial antibodies (Albrecht et al, Sci Rep 2015).
-We are now developing new assays to determine if irisin exists in in the blood of humans, primates and other animals.
-We expect it does not, especially in humans whose FNDC5 gene has a mutated start codon.
+We have argued that the original discovery was flawed in several respects (Erickson, Adipocyte, 2013), and that the 1,000+ published follow-up studies are based on flawed commercial antibodies (Albrecht et al, Sci Rep 2015).
+Our recent review (Maak et al, Endoc Rev 2021) expands these critiques, adds new ones, and suggests that gene knockouts will help resolve controversies.

 Recent Publications: Click here for a full list of publications and many PDFs.